-I. To pray Thee confidently, and, if need be, perseveringly, for an individual, needs a close walk with God, and the faith that we can prevail with Him.

-2. In all our work for God, prayer must take a much larger place.
-If God is to work all; if our posture is to be that of entire dependence, waiting for Him to work in us; if it takes time to persevere and to receive in ourselves what God gives us for others; there needs to be a work and a labouring in prayer.
-3. Oh that God would open our eyes to the

-3. Oh that God would open our eyes to the glory of this work of saving souls, as the one thing God lives for, as the one thing He wants to work in us.

-4. Let us pray for the love and power of God to come on us, for the blessed work of soul-winning.
+- 1. To pray Thee confidently, and, if need be, perseveringly, for an individual, needs a close walk with God, and the faith that we can prevail with Him. - 2.
+In all our work for God, prayer must take a much larger place.
+If God is to work all; if our posture is to be that of entire dependence, waiting for Him to work in us; if it takes time to persevere and to receive in ourselves what God gives us for others; there needs to be a work and a labouring in prayer. - 3.
+Oh that God would open our eyes to the glory of this work of saving souls, as the one thing God lives for, as the one thing He wants to work in us. - 4.
+Let us pray for the love and power of God to come on us, for the blessed work of soul-winning. - This thought is very strikingly put in a penny tract, One by One, to be obtained from the author, Mr. Thomas Hogben, Welcome Mission, Portsmouth.

-1 know thy Works
+I Know thy Works

-'To the angel of the church in Ephesus-in Thyatira-in Sardis-in Philadelphia-in Laodicea write: I know thy works."-Rev. ii. iii.
+'To the angel of the church in Ephesus-in Thyatira-in Sardis-in Philadelphia-in Laodicea write: I know thy works. '[1]-Rev. 2-3.

-4 KNOW thy works.'
+'I know thy works.'
 These are the words of Him who walketh in the midst of the seven golden candlesticks, and whose eyes are like a flame of fire.
 As He looks upon the churches, the first thing He sees and judges of is-the works.
 The works are the revelation of the life and character.
 If we are willing to bring our works into His holy presence, His words can teach us what our work ought to be.

 To Ephesus He says: 'I know thy works, and thy toil and patience, and that thou canst not bear evil men, and thou hast patience and didst bear for My name's sake, and hast not grown weary.
 But I have this against thee, that thou hast left thy first love.
 Repent, and do the first works.'
 There was here much to praise-toil, and patience, and zeal that had never grown weary.
-But there was one thing lacking the tenderness of the first love.
+But there was one thing lacking-the tenderness of the first love.